ranjodh-kaur/dillinger_Mobile/Unit 2. Android Development Environment.md

 - **File-based Encryption**: Improved security with file-based encryption, which encrypts individual files rather than the entire device, offering better performance and flexibility.
 - **Java 8 Support**: Android 7.0 Nougat supports Java 8 features, allowing developers to use lambdas and other modern Java features.
 - **Enhanced Notifications**: Nougat improved how notifications appear, allowing bundled notifications for easier viewing and management.
 ---

-### **Summary:**

-- **Android 7.0 Nougat** brought significant enhancements over **Android 6.0 Marshmallow**, focusing on multitasking, better battery life, improved notifications, and enhanced graphics performance.
-- **Key Improvements**: Split-screen multitasking, better battery efficiency, more intuitive notifications, and the ability to reply from the notification bar.
-- **Security and Customization**: Nougat also introduced stronger encryption and custom quick settings for users to tailor their experience.

-In simple terms, **Android Nougat** made the Android system smarter, faster, and more efficient, offering a better overall experience compared to its predecessors like **Marshmallow**.

----

 #### **7. Assembling Android 7 Development Workstation**